rocket-pool/RPIPs/vote-text/rpip-41.md

 ## Rationale

 Committee members fill important roles within the Rocket Pool DAO.
-On a moral level, they deserve to be compensated for their time and the value they are providing to the DAO.
+On a moral level, they deserve to be rewarded for the time and value they are providing to the DAO.
 On a more practical level, previous committee elections have struggled to find sufficient nominees to both:
 * Offer meaningful choice to the pDAO.
 * Provide a sufficient number of substitute members if a committee member is no longer able to volunteer their time.